 S3 File.
 Scatterplot of the effects in hypotheses 1 and 2 and estimated time.

 S4 File.
 Figure 3 subset lists.
 Contains the lists of what studies that were in the meta-analysis are included in computing the effects for the different panels.

 S5 File.
 PRISMA checklist.

+S6 File.
+Effect size formulae.